Can Bankruptcy Stop Foreclosure? Explore Your Options to Save Your Home

 The Foreclosure Process

-Foreclosure is the legal process where a lender takes back a property when the homeowner fails to make mortgage payments.
-Here’s how it typically unfolds:
+Foreclosure is the legal process lenders use to reclaim property when a homeowner fails to make mortgage payments.
+The process generally includes:

 How Bankruptcy Affects Foreclosure